OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression_nonpenalized/Logistic_regression_modelling/examples/README.md

 1. `random_data_same_folder` contains two datasets corresponding to different nodes in a vertically distributed analysis.
 They can be copied and used to run examples of the method and compare with the pooled results.

+2. `burn1000_same_folder` contains three datasets corresponding to different nodes in a vertically distributed analysis.
+They can be copied and used to run examples of the method and compare with the pooled results.

 ## Example handler

 This folder contains slightly modified `R` files that allows anyone to quickly run the proposed method from within any of the example folder.